hardcamls/zprize/ntt-build-instructions.md

 architecture you'd like to test.
 For example: to test on random test cases on the 2^24 8-core build, run `./test_random_ntt-2_24-normal_layout-8_cores-hw.sh`.
-This will invoke compilation of some host binary and pass the appropriate flags
+This will invoke compilation of some host binary and pass the appropriate flags.

 4. As the test runs, you will see output that looks something like the following.
-   This gives you a rough breakdown of the various components of the latency
+   This gives you a rough breakdown of the various components of the latency:

 ```
 // Output from ./test_random_ntt-2_24-normal_layout-8_cores-hw.sh